 A HELOC offers two things: capital and convenience.
 Borrowers can get a HELOC in as little as two weeks, depending on your lender and how quickly you can submit your paperwork.
-HELOCs require credit approval, and proof of income and loan-to-value ratio, or LTV.
+HELOCs require credit approval, proof of income and loan-to-value ratio, or LTV.
 Typically, borrowers need a credit score of 620 or higher.

 “The advantage is that the HELOC provides access to capital for the person who has a home in which he or she has significant home equity.
-And then they get this HELOC money to potentially invest in real estate,” says Shreesh Deshpande, finance and real estate chair at University of San Diego.
+And then they get this HELOC money to potentially invest in real estate,” says Shreesh Deshpande, finance and real estate chair at the University of San Diego.

 More cash, better terms

 With HELOCs, your credit line is determined based on the equity in your home.
 Banks normally lend between 75 and 80 percent of the home’s value.
-So, if you own your home outright and it’s appraised at $300,000 then the bank might lend you 75 percent of the value, which is $225,000.
+So, if you own your home outright and it’s appraised at $300,000, the bank might lend you 75 percent of the value, which is $225,000.